 Bonjour!
-Welcome to Nice, a beautiful and captivating jewel of the French Riviera that travelers can’t resist.
+Nice is a beautiful and captivating town of the French Riviera that many travelers can’t resist.
 Relaxed Mediterranean vibe, mesmerizing turquoise waters, colorful old town, splendid architecture, striking views, delicious food… Nice has all of these and more!
-This city holds a special place in our hearts and even after 10+ visits, we can’t get enough of it!
-There’s something irrevocably special about Nice that just keeps drawing us back.
+This city holds a special place in our hearts, and even after 10+ visits, we can’t get enough of it!
+There’s something irrevocably special about Nice that keeps drawing us back.
 Keep reading and discover how to spend 3 days in Nice, France.
 Amazing time guaranteed!

 Interesting fact.
 Nice is a UNESCO World Heritage Site!
 All thanks to its history, beauty, architecture, and natural areas.
 The listed area includes the entire coastline – from the Promenade des Anglais to the foot of Mont Boron, the historic old town, the Russian Orthodox Cathedral, and the Cimiez neighborhood.